gopi-srinu/Images-Search-App/README.md

 ## Features

-- A basic user interface for searching photographs using keywords.- A responsive design to adapt to various screen resolutions.
+- A basic user interface for searching photographs using keywords.
+- A responsive design to adapt to various screen resolutions.
 - Integrated Pixabay API to retrieve photos.
 - Shows photos in a grid style for improved visual appearance.